-I am divorced about 1 year and am wondering if it’s important to keep my traditions of celebrating the holidays.
+I’ve been divorced for about 1 year and am wondering if it’s important to keep my traditions of celebrating the holidays.
 I find myself changing the stations on the radio and don’t want to hear the Christmas songs.
 Decorating and sending season’s greetings at one time in my life meant something, but honestly, there isn’t much that I can say I like about the Christmas season any more.
 Even seeing couples shopping together is annoying!
+My happiness has dwindled.
 I wasn’t always this negative, but after the divorce, my children won’t talk to me!
 Last year, I boycotted the holidays.
-I don’t want to turn into a Mr. Scrooge!
+I dont want to turn into a Mr. Scrooge!
 Any suggestions on how I can do this?

 Divorce affects every aspect of our being.
 One of these losses, initially, can be the loss of holiday tradition.
 Traditions anchor our celebration of love, family and our successes and achievements.
 After divorce, suddenly, the holidays are no longer the season to gather ’round, give thanks, or be jolly.
 Instead, they become a tricky maze of resentment, loneliness, sadness, loss and/or apathy.